EDChui/katacoda-scenarios/slack-bot/step4.md

     pull_request:
         branches: [ main ]</pre>

-Finally, we have to setup our job of the action.
+Finally, we have to setup our job for the action.

 <pre class="file" data-filename="slack-notification.yml" data-target="insert" data-marker="# TODO-jobs">
 jobs: